B-H-A-R-G-A-V/Google-PlayStore-apps-analysis/README.md

-# Portfolio
+# Google PlayStore apps analysis
-Here are some of my projects that I have worked on in different technologies like Excel, Power Bi, Tableau, and SQL.
+Here is one of my projects which showcases different technologies like Excel, Power BI, and SQL.